sower-proxy/sower/README.md

 An HTTP(S)_PROXY listening on `:8080` is set by default if you run sower as client mode.

 ### DNS-based proxy
 **DNS-based** solution is not recommanded now, for incompatible with TLS 1.3 esni extention.
+DNS flush logic has been dropped, you should flush your dns cache manually in Windows and macOS.

 You can set the `dns_serve_ip` field in the configuration file to start the DNS-based proxy.
 You should also set the value of `dns_upstream` as your default DNS in OS.